pbj-writes/bicycle_api/docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the bicycle to delete
+bicycle_id | The ID of the bicycle to delete